 The August 2014 police shooting of Michael Brown upended the suburban town of Ferguson, Missouri, and sent ripples of shock, fear, pain, anger and uncertainty across the country.
 Many educators and students learned of the tragedy as they were preparing to start a new school year—a school year delayed by over a week for K-12 students in the Midwestern suburb.

-Since last summer, three other police-related deaths (John Crawford, Eric Garner and Tamir Rice—all men or boys of color), two controversial grand jury decisions and countless demonstrations across the country have collectively signaled a need for national dialogue about how identity affects outcomes when African Americans encounter law enforcement.
+Since that summer, more police-related deaths (including John Crawford, Eric Garner and Tamir Rice, Philando Castile—all men or boys of color), controversial grand jury decisions and countless demonstrations across the country have collectively signaled a need for national dialogue about how identity affects outcomes when African Americans encounter law enforcement.

 Despite sharp differences of opinion surrounding these high-profile deaths—and the outcomes of the subsequent legal proceedings—one thing is clear: U.S. schools were radically unaligned in their responses.
 Some districts supported teaching about the incidents; others ordered educators not to discuss the events at all.